Dean Sicking: Energy absorbing guardrail terminals

-Sicking has devoted his career to designing impact energy management systems, specifically focusing on crashworthy safety systems.
-Sicking has developed numerous "next generation" designs that have significantly reduced the risk of injury and fatality to motorists, from highway drivers to NASCAR racers.
-His first global success was the ET-2000, the first energy absorbing guardrail terminal – a device that sits over the end of a guardrail, flattening the guardrail when it is hit by a vehicle.
+Sicking has designed impact energy management systems, specifically focusing on crashworthy safety systems.
+He has developed numerous "next generation" designs that have significantly reduced the risk of injury and fatality to motorists, from highway drivers to NASCAR racers.
+His first was the ET-2000, the first energy absorbing guardrail terminal – a device that sits over the end of a guardrail, flattening the guardrail when it is hit by a vehicle.
 The first study of the device showed that out of 400 crashes, there were three injuries and no fatalities — reducing the risk by a factor of 10.
-But even with detailed research data and real-world results showing the product a success, Sicking says he gets the most satisfaction from a personal testimonial.